utdata/icj-project-template/README.md

 - Create a project folder to hold all your code.
 - Open VS Code into that folder and open the Terminal.
 - Run `degit utdata/icj-project-template`.
+- Initialize your repo, add and commit the files.
 - Create your Github repo and connect them.

+Make sure you run `degit` to get all your files _before_ you initialize your repo.

 ## Understanding this project